-The U.S. Patent and Trademark Office (PTO), the federal agency that oversees the registration of federal trademarks, divides marks into 45 different "classes" of products or services.
+The U.S. Patent and Trademark Office (USPTO), the federal agency that manages the registration of nationwide trademarks, divides marks into 45 different "classes" of products or services.
 The purpose of these classes is to allow different types of businesses to register their trademarks into categories most related to their core business.
-Class 28 is a broad class that includes games, playthings, gymnastic and sporting articles, decorations for Christmas trees, as well as amusement, game and fishing apparatus.
+After all, trademark law is designed to prevent unfair competition.

 For a complete listing of all goods in Class 28, see below.
-For more information about trademarks and federal registration, see Nolo’s Trademark Center.
+For more information about trademarks and federal registration, see Nolo’s articles on Trademark Law.